 We liaise with the Learning Support team from Wakefield WISENDSS to seek advice and access relevant training.

 We have a team of teaching assistants, including teaching assistants specialising in 1:1 support who are trained to deliver SEN provision.

-In the last academic year, staff have been trained in Makaton signing and Down syndrome training.

 Evaluating the effectiveness of SEN provision